 Once your funds are received by the provider the converted XPF amount will be transfered to the recipient account you specify in the Wallis and Futuna Islands.

-Use our Send to CFP Franc calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -
+Use the above Send to CFP Franc calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -

 end result is more CFP Franc deposited into the recipient bank account and less margins and fees kept by the banks!